doergestim/bnb_competitive_labs/Packet_Capture_Labs/Wireguard/WireGuardLab.md

 1. Filter to transport data:
 ```
-   wireguard.type == 4
+wg.type == 4
 ```
-   **592 packets** match.
+**592 packets** match

+Placeholder9

 2. Click any transport packet.
 Expand **WireGuard**:
-   - **Receiver Index**: compare to the index values from Part 3 - you can identify which session this packet belongs to without decrypting it.
+   - **Receiver Index**: compare to the index values from Part 3 - you can identify which session this packet belongs to without decrypting it
    - **Counter**: starts at 0 per session, increments monotonically.
-A reset mid-session indicates a rekey; a gap indicates packet loss.
+A reset mid-session indicates a rekey; a gap indicates packet loss
    - **Encrypted Packet**: opaque ciphertext.
-The field length minus 16 bytes (tag) gives the padded inner size.
+The field length minus 16 bytes (tag) gives the padded inner size

+Placeholder10

 3. Attempt to identify the inner protocol - you cannot.
-Right-click the encrypted payload -> **Follow -> UDP Stream** - only binary noise is visible.
+Right-click the packet -> **Follow -> UDP Stream** - only binary noise is visible.

-4. Add a `udp.length` column (**Edit -> Preferences -> Columns**) and scan all 592 transport packets.
-Every row shows `136` (8 UDP header + 128 WireGuard payload).
-The complete uniformity confirms only one inner packet type was tunnelled.
-In a real capture, size variation would reveal mixed traffic patterns.
+Placeholder11

-5. Observe the counter sequence in one direction:
+4. Observe the counter sequence in one direction:
 ```
-   wireguard.type == 4 && ip.src == 172.16.42.10
+wg.type == 4 && ip.src == 172.16.42.10
 ```
 Counters increment without gaps until each rekey, where they reset to 0.

 ---